brunofbrito/djbammer-artist-fetcher/README.md

 ## Instructions:

 Simply run `node artist-fetcher.js` on your terminal to retrieve all the artists featured on [DJ Bammer](https://djbammer.net)'s monthy mixes.
-You will need to have [Node.js](https://nodejs.org/en/) installed.
+You will need to run `npm install` first (and have [Node.js](https://nodejs.org/en/) installed).

 ## What does it do?